This site is intended for US healthcare professionals

 Important Safety Information

-Acute Episodes of Bronchospasm Ohtuvayre should not be used for the relief of acute symptoms, i.e., as rescue therapy for the treatment of acute episodes of bronchospasm.
+Acute Episodes of Bronchospasm: OHTUVAYRE should not be used for the relief of acute symptoms, i.e., as rescue therapy for the treatment of acute episodes of bronchospasm.
+OHTUVAYRE has not been studied in the relief of acute symptoms and extra doses of OHTUVAYRE should not be used for that purpose.
 Acute symptoms should be treated with an inhaled, short-acting bronchodilator.

 Indication and Important Safety Information